-4.4.
 Priority Noise Sensitive Species

 Data on species distribution and areas of biological importance is most well established for the two harbour porpoise subpopulations as it is based on several large scale surveys.
 Information available to HELCOM on areas occupied by seals is currently based on GPS tracking of single individuals and the location but not importance of haul-outs, and does not provide data for distribution of the whole population or across seasons.
-Distribution data for burbot and European eel are limited to sub-basin wide occurrence, and data on spawning and nursing grounds in the Baltic are only available for cod limited to two stocks, and for sprat and herring in the outer Baltic, but not for burbot.
+Distribution data for burbot and European eel are limited to sub-basin wide occurrence, and data on spawning and nursing grounds in the Baltic are only available for cod limited to two stocks, for and sprat and for herring in the outer Baltic, but not for burbot.

-Based on existing knowledge and available data harbour porpoises in the Baltic are more sensitive to noise disturbance during calving and nursing periods in June to Septemer and through the fall months.
-Figure 10 identifies areas of importance for calving and nursing in the Western Baltic subpopulation, and Figure 12 identifies areas of importance during calving and mating periods in the Baltic subpopulation.
+Based on existing knowledge and data availability harbour porpoises in the Baltic are more sensitive to noise disturbance during calving and nursing periods in August and through the fall months.
+Figure 10 identifies areas of importance for calving and nursing in the Western Baltic subpopulation, and Figure 12 identifies areas of importance during calving and mating periods in Baltic subpopulation.
 Figure 9 identifies areas of high harbour porpoise density based on tagging of individuals and further corroborated by acoustic surveys in the Western Baltic subpopulation.